nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 We describe the design in "layers":

 1. Initially, we will describe a based design focused on control-flow within one function.
+2. Next, we extend the control-flow graph to better handle infinite loops.
-2. Next, we extend the design to handle dropck, and specifically the `#[may_dangle]` attribute introduced by RFC 1327.
+3. Next, we extend the design to handle dropck, and specifically the `#[may_dangle]` attribute introduced by RFC 1327.
-3. Finally, we will extend the design to consider named lifetime parameters, like those in problem case 3.
+4. Next, we will extend the design to consider named lifetime parameters, like those in problem case 3.
+5. Finally, we give a brief description of the borrow checker.

 ## Layer 0: Definitions